 - a) The start and/or finish lines must be clearly marked by a gantry or flag structure.
 Inflatable arches must not be used across any racecourse.
-All structures must be appropriately weighted and or secured and must be approved by the Technical Delegate or President of the Commissaire Panel (PCP) prior to the commencement of official practice. - b) The start of the course should be at least 8m wide for a minimum of 100m after the line, after which the riding area may narrow. - c) The start of the course must be either flat or gentle climbing for a minimum of 750m, or 3 minutes after the start line. - d) The finish area must be at least 6m wide for a minimum distance of 50m before the finish line. - e) A clear exit must be marked before the start/finish to allow for rider removal when implementing the 80% rule. - f) Barriers or a similar form of hard fencing must be erected at least 100 metres before and 50 metres after the finish line. - g) The finish line drawn on the course surface must be placed across the entire width of the course by the shortest possible length.
+All structures must be appropriately weighted and or secured and must be approved by the Technical Delegate or President of the Commissaire Panel (PCP) prior to the commencement of official practice. - b) The start of the course should be at least 8m wide for a minimum of 100m after the line, after which the riding area may narrow. - c) The start of the course must be either flat or gentle climbing for a minimum of 750m, or 3 minutes after the start line. - d) The finish area must be at least 6m wide for a minimum distance of 50m before the finish line. - e) A clear exit must be marked before the start/finish to allow for rider removal when implementing the 80% rule. - f) Barriers or a similar form of hard fencing or double secondary marking (tape) to ensure rider and spectator safety must be erected at least 100 metres before and 50 metres after the finish line - g) The finish line drawn on the course surface must be placed across the entire width of the course by the shortest possible length.